2018 ORPCA AX Rules & Regulations

 Changing classes during the season is discouraged.
 Points cannot be moved from class to class.
 The only exception is if you drive in a lower classed car, you can run in a higher class for points in that higher class.

 The season consists of 8 events, however, only 7 count toward a championship trophy.
 If you run all 8 events your lowest score will be dropped.
+You must run at least 5 events to qualify for a trophy.

 When you register for an Autocross event, you will be asked to select a car number.
 All one and two digit numbers are reserved for ORPCA/PCA members only.
 If you do not have a previously approved number you will be assigned one.
 This number is your official car number for the event and remainder of the season.
 Be sure to get your official number before you invest in magnetic or stick-on ones.